Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ```

 Data is being store by default in a '.data' folder meaning that data, scenarios, pipelines, jobs and tasks are persisted between two runs.

+## Ways of executing the code: Versioning

+- Development: the default way of executing the code.
+Data of a previous Development run is erased.

+- Experiment:  data are stored after each run and a identifier is attached to each run.
+This identifier can be decided by the user in order to run with the data of a previous run.

+- Production: data are stored after each run.
+This identifier can be decided by the user in order to run with the data of a previous run.